Applying for Financial Aid

 • Check the completed FAFSA for accuracy and make corrections if necessary.

-• Do not wait for your admissions acceptance to complete the FAFSA when it becomes available.
+• Do not wait for your admissions acceptance to complete the FAFSA.

 4